Homemade Diets for Dogs

 Guidelines for Feeding Incomplete Blends

 There are many brands these days that offer blends of meat, bone, organs and often vegetables and fruits.
-Unless they contain other ingredients as well, and state specifically that they meet AAFCO guidelines, these are not complete diets.
+Unless they contain other ingredients as well, including supplements, and state specifically that they meet AAFCO guidelines, these are not complete diets.
 That means you cannot feed them continuously by themselves, with no other foods or supplements added to the diet, without risking nutritional deficiencies and imbalances over time.
+Note that many of these foods do claim to meet AAFCO guidelines, but actually do not.
+Almost all commercial raw diets do not meet AAFCO nutrient guidelines due to their high fat content, which requires adjustments that these companies have not made.
+See the introductory section of my Raw Food Resources page for additional details.

 It is fine to use blends such as these as one half to two thirds of the diet you feed.
-The rest of the diet should be a variety of other foods, such as eggs, dairy, canned fish with bones, healthy leftovers, and perhaps some different kinds of muscle and organ meat.
-You may also want to add supplements, as listed below.
-It's also OK to add some grains, pasta or additional veggies, just don't make them a large percentage of the diet.
+The rest of the diet should be a variety of other foods, such as eggs, dairy, canned fish with bones, healthy leftovers, vegetables, fruits, and perhaps some different kinds of low-fat muscle and organ meat.
+You will also need to add supplements, as listed below.
+It's also OK to add some grains or pasta, just don't make them a large percentage of the diet.
+You can add as much fruits and vegetables as you want, as long as they agree with your dog.

 Most raw diet products are quite high in fat.
 Be sure to use mostly low-fat additions when the base of the diet is high in fat.
 Possibilities include skinless chicken breast, low-fat or nonfat dairy, and starchy foods, such as sweet potatoes and oatmeal.
 A small amount of egg and canned fish with bones should also be included for variety, even though they are also higher in fat.

-Bravo!
-Original Formula Blends are 10% organ meats (equal mixtures of liver, heart, and either kidneys or gizzards), 15% vegetables, and 75% ground meat and bones.
+Bravo Blends are 10% organ meats (equal mixtures of liver, heart, and either kidneys or gizzards), 15% vegetables, and 75% ground meat and bones.
 Bravo provides a nutritional analysis showing that the percentage of calcium in these blends is appropriate, meaning there is not too much bone.
 Bravo suggests adding eggs, cottage cheese and fish to their blends, as well as supplements, which is good advice, though the diet would still be high in fat.
+Note that Bravo reduced the amount of fat in most of their Balance Blends and added the following supplements to make the diets complete: vitamins D and E, potassium, zinc, copper, iron, manganese, and iodine.

 See my article A Raw Deal for more information on feeding a raw diet based on incomplete blends.
 Also see the K9Nutrition FAQ under Raw Diets/What to feed with Bravo/Oma's Pride for more info.